always look forward to my cup of coffee.

 The darker the roast, the more you will see the shiny coffee oils on the exterior of the beans.
 This is a sign of freshness as most mass-produced coffee, because it is stale, does not have these yummy coffee oils still on the beans because they have dried out.
 The more you roast a coffee bean, the more you draw out the coffee oils that are inside the bean.
 Lighter roasts still have the oils inside the beans, which makes them look "dry," while the darker roasts will shimmer with wonderful shiny coffee oils on their exterior.

 We don't... in a lab, that is.
-Our beans are fresh roasted locally in Austin, Texas.
-They are Organic, Fair trade and single-origin.
+Our beans are fresh roasted locally in Austin, Texas by an organic coffee roaster and are sourced fair trade and single-origin.
 They are also mostly wet processed (Sidamo is dry process on raised beds).
-In our extensive human tests, mold or toxins have never been an issue with our beans.
-Even when we've tested consuming beans that were stored for 2 months in the cabinet!
+In our extensive human tests, mold or toxins have never been an issue with our bean, even when we've tested consuming beans that were stored for 2 months in the cabinet!

 Yea... we've struggled with this one.
 Our roaster has started roasting Peru Light closer to a medium because we have found that it just tastes so much better and brings out so much more of the delicious characteristics of the Peru bean.